Comparative Politics and International Relations

 Paul Cantor is a serious theorist who takes popular culture seriously—but with a light touch.
 What he gives us is a book with genuine insight into the nature of our times, one that shows how examination of the everyday can lead us directly to the deepest questions of human life and philosophy.

-Francis Fukuyama, author of The Origins of Political Order: From Prehuman Times to the French Revolution
+Francis Fukuyama, author of The End of History and the Last Man

 As a student of American popular culture, Paul Cantor is the best.
 His scholarship is wonderful, learned, generous, and luminous.
 Cantor sees the serious dimension of ostensibly trivial things—and the trivial in the ostensibly serious—and he gives his readers remarkable access to the American soul.